ornab/ornab/README.md

 Data Analytics Engineer (E.ON) | Data Science (M.Sc., University of Potsdam)
 -----------------------------------------------------------------------------

-<p style="text-align: justify;">I am a Data Science Master’s student with a passion for data analytics, automation, and business intelligence. </p>
+<p style="text-align: justify;">Data & AI Engineer with experience in enterprise data infrastructure, automation, and applied machine learning across cloud-native platforms. </p>
 <p style="text-align: justify;">At E.ON, I work in the Data & AI Infrastructure team, where I design, build, and manage production data pipelines using Microsoft Fabric (SaaS), Azure Data Factory (ADF), Lakehouse, Warehouse, Spark SQL & PySpark Notebooks, Python, Scanner API, and PowerShell.</p>
-<p style="text-align: justify;">I focus on automating data workflows, lifecycle management, and capacity optimisation by integrating Fabric with Azure-native resources.
-I lead Data Governance initiatives to ensure secure and compliant data management and build alerting and notification systems connected to Power BI for real-time reporting.</p>
+<p style="text-align: justify;">My work focuses on automating data workflows, lifecycle management, and capacity optimisation by integrating Fabric with Azure-native services.
+I contribute to secure and compliant data management practices and implement monitoring and alerting systems connected to Power BI for real-time operational visibility.
+In addition to my technical work, I support internal users with Fabric, Azure, and Power BI, resolving platform issues and promoting best practices.</p>
-<p style="text-align: justify;">In addition to my technical work, I support internal users with Fabric, Azure, and Power BI, resolving platform issues and promoting best practices.
-My background in software engineering and analytics allows me to bridge the gap between data platforms and business needs.</p>
+<p style="text-align: justify;">Recently, I have been involved in designing a context-aware, policy-constrained AI assistance prototype that integrates enterprise LLM endpoints with structured policy and metadata layers to support operational decision-making.</p>
 <p style="text-align: justify;">Previously, at Decathlon, I specialised in shrinkage tracking and anomaly detection, leveraging Power BI and Python to drive financial efficiency.
 My background as a Software Engineer in IoT applications, APIs, and databases enables me to bridge the gap between software development and data-driven decision-making.</p>